top of page

 Why This Spot at Shaw House Works So Well for Group Photos

 I always like to find a setting that gives us plenty of soft, natural light (no one wants harsh shadows or squinty eyes in their wedding photos!).
 The lawns at Shaw House offer that ideal mix of open space and dappled shade.
+You can see in some of the images below that the brides hair is lit from behind offering a lovely contrast.

 The greenery acts as a natural, timeless backdrop, keeping the focus on you and your guests while still adding a little depth and texture to the images.
 Whether it’s a big family portrait, a few quick snaps with your closest friends, or those all-important generational photos, this spot works beautifully without feeling too staged or formal.